-The Flexible Care Model (previously known as the Urgent Care Model) is a mental health treatment delivery system that primarily focuses on college campuses.
+The Flexible Care Model (previously known as the Urgent Care Model) is a mental health treatment delivery system focused primarily on college campuses.
 There is a broad trend internationally for college students seeking help for mental health concerns in record numbers.
 This has taxed nearly all university counseling centers, and has created the need for a re-imagining of mental health care on campus.
 The model has it’s roots in common factors research, multicultural psychology, and urgent care medical centers, and is designed to provide faster access and more options for individual care than traditional systems.
 Defining features include same day access, variable sessions lengths, an immediate treatment approach (goal-focused counseling), and customizable follow-up plans.

 (Inter)National Campus Trends

 There are a range of trends happening in the United States and beyond related to mental health and providing care on campus.
 These include:

 - Greater student diversity

 - Increased anxiety